 Clever Library is designed to help teachers use technology in the classroom and make privacy the default when they do.

 Visibility means communicating data sharing to users, and informing them of any changes.

 We also provided visibility to districts about the changes associated with these new features.
-In the months leading up to the release, we sent multiple emails to Clever account owners about the Clever Library.
-We published the upcoming changes in the Clever Help Center and via an in-product announcement.
+In the months leading up to the release, we sent multiple emails to Clever account owners about Clever Library.
+We published the upcoming changes in Clever’s Help Center and via an in-product announcement.
 Over 100 districts attended our webinar to ask any outstanding questions.

 Choice means giving users the ability to make decisions about where and how to use their data.

 When a teacher adopts a new resource using Clever, they must explicitly choose to share data with an application, just like district administrators.
 We examined a number of consent screens for other services, and designed ours to be as easy to understand as possible.
 We explicitly call out a) the data that will be shared, b) with whom the data will be shared, c) the purpose for which the data is shared.